A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Experimental Setup

 \textit{Muharaf (Arabic):} The Muharaf dataset~\cite{saeed2024muharaf} comprises historical Arabic ma\-nuscripts digitized and manually transcribed at the line level.
 It features considerable variation in calligraphy styles, ink intensity, and document aging effects, making it particularly challenging for modern HTR systems.
 Our experiments use the public release containing approximately 24K line images.

-\textit{PHTI (Pashto):} The Pashto Handwritten Text Imagebase (PHTI) is a dataset containing 36,082 handwritten text-line images representing real-world Pashto text, along with ground truth annotations in UTF-8 encoding.
+\textit{PHTI (Pashto):} The Pashto Handwritten Text Imagebase (PHTI) is a dataset containing 36,082 handwritten text-line images along with ground truth annotations.
 The dataset encompasses diverse genres including short stories, historical narratives, poetry, and religious content, collected from a variety of modern writers.

 \textit{PHTD (Persian):} The PHTD dataset~\cite{alaei2012dataset} consists of 140 handwritten Persian pages produced by 47 writers across three categories of content: historical documents, school dictations, and general writing.
 The original dataset provides pixel-level ground-truth masks for each page but does not include predefined line images or bounding boxes or train–validation–test splits.

-To generate consistent and clean line images, we extracted all text lines using a mask-based cropping procedure that leverages the pixel-level annotations provided with the dataset.
-For each line, a binary mask was generated, the minimal bounding box enclosing all labeled pixels was computed with a small padding of 5~px, and the cropped region was masked to retain only the target line while setting all other pixels to background.
+To generate consistent and clean line images, a binary mask was generated for each line from the pixel-level annotations provided with the dataset.
+The minimal bounding box enclosing all labeled pixels was computed with a small padding of 5~px, and the cropped region was masked to retain only the target line while setting all other pixels to background.
 This procedure ensures accurate isolation of individual lines despite the substantial overlap between bounding boxes caused by ascenders and descenders in cursive Persian handwriting.

-Because several pages contain highly similar or near-duplicate content, we performed a similarity analysis to prevent data leakage between training and evaluation splits.
-Duplicate detection revealed that 2 pages were exact duplicates, and among the 9,730 possible page pairs, 1,155 pairs (11.9\%) exhibited more than 85\% textual similarity.
+We performed a similarity analysis to prevent data leakage between training and evaluation splits.
+This revealed that 2 pages were exact duplicates, and among the 9,730 possible page pairs, 1,155 pairs (11.9\%) exhibited more than 85\% textual similarity.
 Only 37 pages showed no significant overlap with any other page.
-The validation and test sets were selected exclusively from these 37 non-overlapping pages to ensure that no evaluation sample is textually related to the training data.
+The validation and test sets were selected exclusively from these 37 non-overlapping pages.

-The final split contains 110 pages for training (1,473 line images), 15 pages for validation (160 lines), and 15 pages for testing (155 lines), corresponding to an 80\%,10\%,10\% division applied at the \textit{page level} to ensure a leakage-free evaluation protocol for Persian handwritten text recognition.
 The cleaned line images and the final train, validation, and test splits will be released publicly\footnote{PHTD cleaned dataset: \url{https://huggingface.co/datasets/sana-ngu/PHTD}}.